LithiumValproate/Freshman-3rd/README.md

 ├── 📄 CMakeLists.txt        # Primary CMake build configuration
 └── 📄 resources.qrc         # Qt resource file (bundles web assets)
 ```

-## 💡 Key Functionality

-- **Student Management**: Full CRUD (Create, Read, Update, Delete) operations for student records.
-- **Instant Messaging**: Real-time chat functionality between users (students, teachers, admins).
-- **Role-Based Access Control**: Different views and permissions for Students, Teachers, and Administrators.
-- **Data Persistence**: User and session data is managed via local storage.
-- **System Integration**: Leverages native desktop features like system notifications and dialogs.

-## 🤝 How to Contribute

-Contributions are welcome!
-If you'd like to help improve the project, please follow these steps:

-1.  **Fork** the repository.
-2. Create a new branch for your feature (`git checkout -b feature/YourAmazingFeature`).
-3. Commit your changes (`git commit -m 'Add YourAmazingFeature'`).
-4. Push to your branch (`git push origin feature/YourAmazingFeature`).
-5. Open a **Pull Request**.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-- **Author**: Liu Yang (LithiumValproate)
-- **Institution**: Xinjiang University

 ---